lalitsehgal0/Hangman/README.md

 # Hangman
-A simple python code on how to run the game Packman
+A simple python code on how to run the game Hangman